A Network Formation Model Based on Subgraphs: Abstract

 \section{Abstract}

-We develop a new class of random-graph models for the statistical estimation of network formation that allow for substantial correlation in links.
-Various subgraphs (e.g., links, triangles, cliques, stars) are generated and their union results in a network.
-We provide estimation techniques for recovering the rates at which the underlying subgraphs were formed.
-We illustrate the models via a series of applications including testing for incentives to form cross-caste relationships in rural India, testing to see whether network structure is used to enforce risk-sharing, testing as to whether networks change in response to a community's exposure to microcredit, and show that these models significantly outperform stochastic block models in matching observed network characteristics.
-We also establish asymptotic properties of the models and various estimators, which requires proving a new Central Limit Theorem for correlated random variables.
+We develop a new class of random graph models for the statistical estimation of network formation---subgraph generated models (SUGMs).
+Various subgraphs---e.g., links, triangles, cliques, stars---are generated and their union results in a network.
+We show that SUGMs are identified and establish the consistency and asymptotic distribution of parameter estimators in empirically relevant cases.
+We show that a simple four-parameter SUGM matches basic patterns in empirical networks more closely than four standard models (with many more dimensions): (i) stochastic block models; (ii) models with node-level unobserved heterogeneity; (iii) latent space models; (iv) exponential random graphs.
+We illustrate the framework's value via several applications using networks from rural India.
+We study whether network structure helps enforce risk-sharing and whether cross-caste interactions are more likely to be private.
+We also develop a new central limit theorem for correlated random variables, which is required to prove our results and is of independent interest.

 \textsc{JEL Classification Codes:} D85, C51, C01, Z13.